• Skip to primary navigation

 Like other search engines, PSH highlights the keyword the user had entered in its search box before clicking the “Search” button.

 Private.sh flaunts a rectangular banner on its sidebar.
-The banner has details about a VPN service and a “Get started now” option.
+The banner has details on a VPN service and a “Get started now” option.
 This is the only advertisement you’ll find on this website.

 Auditing